JudyKibe/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type : Prints the type of the file 13-symbolic_link : Creating a symbolic link 14-copy_html : Copying all html files to the parent directory
+100-lets_move: Moving all files that begin in uppercase to a different directory